Electoral Services - Privacy notice

 Forest of Dean District Council

-If you would like to know more about how we use your information, or if for any reason you do not wish to have your information used in any of the ways described in this leaflet, please tell us.
-Contact the Data Protection Officer:
+If you would like to know more about how we use your information, or if for any reason you do not wish to have your information used in any of the ways described here, please tell us.
+Contact the Data Protection Officer.

 You can also complain to the Information Commissioner: https://ico.org.uk